Sheila woke to the sound of the phone ringing in the forgotten hours of the night, which rudely disrupted her peaceful slumber.

 Normally, when he rambled on like this, she bit back her tongue and let him verbally attack her.
 She reassured herself that he didn't mean the things he said, that he was just saying these things due to his emotional and mental instability.
 She rarely spoke back to him, for the fear of him taking her words to heart, as he had demonstrated countless times.

 This time, however, she felt exhausted.
 It was as though he had sucked the life out of her.

 "It's 3 in the morning," she said, coldly, reflecting his tone, "And I don't have the time nor energy for your bullshit right now.
 Goodbye."

-There was a small smile of satisfaction on her face.
+Resting on her side, with the blanket tucked under her chin, she had a small smile of satisfaction on her face.